- What Areas of Tennessee Do You Serve?

 For an in-depth discussion about case valuation, see the Firm’s articles titled How Much Is A Tennessee Employment Case Worth (Parts I & II).

 Statute of limitations vary significantly depending on the type of legal claim.
 Some claims have very short deadlines of six months or less and others have a six year deadline.
-To know your filing deadlines, contact The Masker Firm for a Free Attorney Consultation.
+To know your filing deadlines, contact The Masker Firm for a Online Case Review.

 - 100% Employment Law – The Masker Firm is an employment law firm.
 Period.
 We do not dabble in other practice areas such as personal injury or medical malpractice.